-- How do I find out that the College is closed?
+- How do I find out if the College is closed?

-- How do I know my class will be held?
+- How do I know if my class will be held?
 Will my instructor be there?

-- If the local schools are closed, why isn’t the College?
+- If the local schools are closed, why isn’t the College closed?

 - I take a NOVA class at a local school.
-How do I know when my class is cancelled?
+How do I know when my class is canceled?

-- Why were my classes cancelled when there was practically no snow at all?
+- Why were my classes canceled when there was practically no snow?

-- What will happen if I do not attend class because I decide it's too dangerous for me to come?
+- What will happen if I do not attend class because I decide it's too dangerous?

 - I came to class and right after it started the College closed.
 Why?